Lake Wairarapa

 Lake Wairarapa is a lake at the southern end of the North Island of New Zealand, 50 km east of Wellington.
-The lake covers an area of 78 km2, and at its deepest is 2.5 m.
-It is the third largest in the North Island, fractionally smaller than Lake Rotorua.
+The lake covers an area of 78 km2, and its maximum depth is 2.5 m.
+It is the third largest lake in the North Island, fractionally smaller than Lake Rotorua (covering 79.8 km^{2}).
 The nearest town to the lake is Featherston, which is located five kilometres from its northern shore.

 The lake forms part of the Wairarapa Moana Wetlands, a regional park administered by Wellington Regional Council, in collaboration with Kahungunu ki Wairarapa, the Department of Conservation, South Wairarapa District Council, and Rangitāne o Wairarapa.
 The wetland is the largest in the lower North Island, one of the largest in New Zealand, and was recognised as a wetland of international significance under the Ramsar Convention in August 2020.

 Geography

 The lake's catchment area is large, and includes the eastern slopes of the Remutaka and Tararua Ranges.
-The lake takes water from several rivers and was originally the main outflow for the Ruamahanga.
-This in turn drained slowly into Palliser Bay and Cook Strait ten kilometres south near the settlement of Lake Ferry, via what is now Lake Ōnoke.
-The river, however, was diverted in the 1960s to assist flow, thereby reducing flooding for farmers.
+The lake receives inflows from several rivers and was originally the main point of outflow for the Ruamāhanga.
+Lake Wairarapa drained slowly into Palliser Bay and Cook Strait ten kilometres south near the settlement of Lake Ferry, via what is now Lake Ōnoke, but was prone to flooding.
+The Ruamāhanga River was diverted away from Lake Wairarapa in the 1960s to assist its flow, reducing the risk of flooding for farmers.
 The lake today therefore covers an area significantly smaller than its historical size of around 210 km2.

-The area around the lake is low-lying and swampy, and recent efforts have been made to preserve its important wetland features and restore wildlife habitat that has been degraded through human use.
-Agriculture and river development, flood control, and waterway diversions have resulted in the drainage of large areas of the wetlands, reducing their ecological values.
+The area around the lake is low-lying and swampy.
+Agriculture and river development, flood control, and waterway diversions have resulted in the drainage of large areas of the surrounding wetlands, reducing their ecological values.
+Recent efforts have been made to preserve its important wetland features and restore wildlife habitat that has been degraded through human use.

-Lake Wairarapa is classed as supertrophic on the trophic level index, meaning that it is highly polluted with nitrates which leach from intensified agriculture surrounding the lake.
-This is in line with the wider trend of agriculture polluting New Zealand rivers and lakes.
+Lake Wairarapa is classed as supertrophic on the trophic level index, meaning that it is polluted with a combination of nitrates which leach from intensified agriculture in the catchment area of the lake, and the outflows from sewage treatment plants for Masterton, Carterton, Greytown and Martinborough.